syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>PageDown</kbd>
 </td>
 <td>
-The SfDataGrid will be scrolled to next set of rows that are not displayed in view, including the row that are partially displayed and if the selection is applied to the any row, selection is moved to last row of the next set of rows when having SelectionMode is Single or SingleDeselect.
+The SfDataGrid will be scrolled to next set of rows that are not displayed in view, including the row that is partially displayed.
+If selection is applied to any row, pressing PageDown moves the selection to the last row of the next set of rows when having SelectionMode is Single.
 </td>
 </tr>
 <tr>